unChaz/sci-fi-5e/docs/rules/equipment.md

 **_Acid (vial)._** A strong acid that can melt through biological and metalic material.
 Takes 1d4 hours per inch of metal.
 A vial can cover enough surface area to create a hole big enough for up to 1 medium creature to fit through.
 When thrown on a creature, the creature must make a DC 14 dexterity save or take 2d6 acid damage.

-**_Antitoxin._** A creature that drinks this vial of liquid gains advantage on saving throws against poison for 1 hour.
+**_Antitoxin._** A creature that injects this vial of liquid gains advantage on saving throws against poison for 1 hour.
 It confers no benefit to undead or synthetics.

+**_Biomed Injector_** 50,000 credits.
+A creature with a Biomed Injector can program this device to automatically inject antitoxins, or medkits in certain scenarios.
+For example, you might pogram your Biomed Injector to inject a Medkit if your Hit Points go below half.
+This automatically uses your reaction.

 **_Caltrops._** As an action, you can spread a bag of caltrops to cover a square area that is 5 feet on a side.
 Any creature that enters the area must succeed on a DC 15 Dexterity saving throw or stop moving this turn and take 1 piercing damage.
 Taking this damage reduces the creature's walking speed by 10 feet until the creature regains at least 1 hit point.
 A creature moving through the area at half speed doesn't need to make the save.
 Caltrops can be coated in poison to do additional damage.